Doctor’s Note: Your Essential Guide to Keratosis Pilaris

 What Causes Keratosis Pilaris?

-Keratosis pilaris happens when keratin, a protein in hair, builds up and clogs pores, blocking hair follicles.
-The exact cause of this buildup is unknown.
+Keratosis pilaris occurs when keratin, a protein in hair, builds up and clogs pores, blocking hair follicles.
+The exact reason for this buildup isn't clear.
 KP is more common in fair-skinned women, children, and teenagers who have:

 • Dry skin